definability/pattern-recognition-server/README.rst

 - ``MAX_CONNECTED_CLIENTS`` is the WebSocket connection pool size.
   ``1`` by default.
 - ``LOG_LEVEL`` is the bottom line of the logs severities.
-  Uses winston_ logger syslog_ levels.
+  Uses syslog_ levels of winston_ logger.
   The default value is ``warning``.

 Tasks